 “I am completely committed to this idea that there are illnesses that we can detect early by analyzing the data that we already have,” Moorman said.

 In hospitals today, it would be difficult to find medical device technology that does not critically depend on computer software.
 Network connectivity and wireless communication have transformed the delivery of patient care.
 But connectivity comes at a price—vulnerability to hackers, viruses, and other malware.

-During the prestigious Dwight E. Harken Memorial Lecture, Kevin Fu, CEO and chief scientist of Virta Labs, Inc. and an associate professor at the University of Michigan where he directs the Archimedes Center for Medical Device Security and the Security and Privacy Research Group, plans to probe the risks, benefits, and regulatory issues for medical device cybersecurity and provide insight into the development of trustworthy medical device software.
+During the prestigious Dwight E. Harken Memorial Lecture, Kevin Fu, chief scientist of Virta Labs, Inc. and an associate professor at the University of Michigan where he directs the Archimedes Center for Medical Device Security and the Security and Privacy Research Group, plans to probe the risks, benefits, and regulatory issues for medical device cybersecurity and provide insight into the development of trustworthy medical device software.